William F. Dean: Daejon

-On July 12, Dean ordered the division's three regiments—the US 19th, 21st and 34th Infantry Regiments—to cross the Kum River, destroying all bridges behind them, and to establish defensive positions around Daejon.
-Dean formed a line with the 34th Infantry and 19th Infantry facing east, and held the heavily battered 21st Infantry in reserve to the southeast.
+On July 12, Dean ordered the division's three regiments—the 19th, 21st and 34th Infantry—to cross the Kum River, destroying all bridges behind them, and to establish defensive positions around Daejon.
+Dean formed a line with the 34th and 19th Infantry facing east, and held the heavily-battered 21st in reserve to the southeast.
 Daejon stood as a major transportation hub between Seoul and Daegu, giving it great strategic value for both sides.
 The division was attempting to make a stand at Daejon, the last place it could conduct a delaying action before the North Korean forces could converge on the unfinished Busan Perimeter (Pusan Perimeter).

-The 24th Infantry Division's three infantry regiments, which had a wartime strength of 3,000 each, were already below strength on their deployment, and heavy losses in the preceding two weeks had reduced their numbers further.
-The 21st Infantry had 1,100 men left, having suffered 1,433 casualties.
-The 34th Infantry had only 2,020 and the 19th had 2,276 men.
+The 24th’s three regiments, which had a wartime strength of 3,000 each, were already below strength on their deployment, and heavy losses in the preceding two weeks had reduced their numbers further.
+The 21st had 1,100 men left, having suffered 1,433 casualties.
+The 34th had only 2,020 and the 19th had 2,276 men.
 There were another 2,007 men in the 24th Infantry Division artillery formations.
 Thus the division's total strength was 11,400.
 This was severely reduced from the 15,965 men and 4,773 vehicles that had arrived in Korea at the beginning of the month.